diogoaurelio/schedoscopeWiki/Command-Reference.md

 ### invalidate

 Invalidate previously computed view(s) to enforce rematerialization upon the next materialize command.
+The invalidate command ID is returned as the result.

 Supported options:
 - `-s`, `--status <status>`: invalidate all views that have a given status (e.g. 'failed')